Triple Crown Jewels National Parks Tour

 $387/child under 12, Fresno for 3 nights

-3 Day 3 Parks Tour with Hotel with Transportation from LA or SF
+Triple Crown Jewels Tour – Yosemite, Sequoia, Kings Canyon National Parks with Hotel with Transportation from LA or SF

-$899/adult, includes AMTRAK train from San Francisco or Los Angeles, Fresno hotel for 3 nights, double occupancy
+$899/adult, includes AMTRAK from San Francisco or Los Angeles, Fresno hotel for 3 nights, double occupancy

 Sequoia National Park:

-We visit Sequoia National Park, made famous for the Giant Sequoia Redwood tree, which are the world’s largest tree by volume.
-Our tour begins with our visit to the Giant Forest Museum.
-Then, on to Moro Rock, which is a giant granite dome formation with a stairway leading to the top, which offers views of Sequoia Park and the Great Western Divide.
-Next, we visit the Tunnel Log, which is a giant sequoia that fell across the Crescent Meadow Road in late 1937.
+We visit Sequoia National Park, made famous for the Giant Sequoia Redwood tree, which is the world’s largest tree by volume.
+Our tour begins at the Three Rivers entrance into the Park.
+Located in the foothills of the Sierra Nevada, the small town of Three Rivers is named after the nearby junction of the North, Middle, and South Forks of the Kaweah River.
+We climb the majestic Moro Rock, which is a giant granite dome formation with a stairway leading to the top, which offers views of Sequoia Park and the Great Western Divide.
+We visit the beautiful renovated Giant Forest Museum, which gives an introduction to the Giant Sequoias, the meadows, and the human history of the area.
+Don’t miss the outline (on the pavement) in front of the Museum.
+It gives you an idea of the scale of the Sentinel Tree as if it were laying on the ground.
+Nearby is the Tunnel Log, which is a giant sequoia that fell across the Crescent Meadow Road in late 1937.
 According to the National Park Service, “The following summer, a tunnel was cut through the fallen log as a visitor attraction.
 When it fell, the tree stood 275 feet high (83.8 meters) and was 21 feet in diameter at the base (6.4 meters).
 The tree’s age when it fell has not been determined, but probably exceeded 2,000 years.”
-We then proceed to view the General Sherman Tree, which is the largest (by volume) tree in the world, measuring over 52,500 cubic feet (1,486.6 cubic meters).
-From there, we visit Wuksachi Lodge, which is “Sequoia’s signature hotel, a striking stone-and-cedar mountain lodge situated in the heart of the park and surrounded by a mighty sequoia forest and soaring Sierra peaks” (National Park Service website).
+We view the General Sherman Tree, which is the largest (by volume) tree in the world, measuring over 52,500 cubic feet (1,486.6 cubic meters). we visit the Wuksachi Lodge, which is “Sequoia’s signature hotel, a striking stone-and-cedar mountain lodge situated in the heart of the park and surrounded by a mighty sequoia forest and soaring Sierra peaks” (National Park Service website).